jordan-boswell/jalloc/README.md

 design uses techniques to reduce internal and external memory fragmentation.
 The three main functions provided are the following:

-void ja_init(void)
+* void ja_init(void)
-This must be called once and only once before using mm_allocate.
+This must be called once and only once before using ja_allocate.

-int ja_allocate(void **p, int size)
+* int ja_allocate(void **p, int size)
-"p" must be a pointer to the pointer that will point to the allocated memory block.  "size" must be a positive integer less than 2^32 that indicates the number of bytes you wish to have allocated.
+p must be a pointer to the pointer that will point to the allocated memory block.  size must be a positive integer less than 2^32 that indicates the number of bytes you wish to have allocated.
 A return value of 0 indicates success, while a positive integer indicates a failure.

-int ja_free(void *p)
+* int ja_free(void *p)
-"p" must be a pointer pointing to a block that was allocated with mm_allocate, and which hasn't yet been freed.
+p must be a pointer pointing to a block that was allocated with ja_allocate, and which hasn't yet been freed.
 A return value of 0 indicates success, while a positive integer indicates a failure.